nelsonsaake/go/README.md

 ## todo

 - obj.Data can be map or array,
-- just like array can be map or array
+- just like json can be map or array

+## next steps

+- auths full rewrite
+- the component organisations doesn't make senese and it's hardly configurable